 With detailed criteria, you have a few filters to choose from to narrow down your target.

 You can start with the Industry filter, just pick the most relevant ones.

-The next filter is Company keywords - it lets you target non-standard industries or a specialisation that a company may have.
-We’re looking through companies’ Details, About us or Information sections.
-You can also exclude keywords in this section, if you don't want certain types of prospects in your target group.
-To do that, you need to type the position name or any other keyword or a part of it with minus, e.g. “-junior”.
+The next filter is Company keywords - it lets you target non-standard industries or a specialization that a company may have.
+Our app is basically looking through the companies’ "Details", "About us" and "Information" sections to look for those keywords.
+You can also exclude keywords in this section if you don't want certain types of prospects in your target group.
+To do that, you need to type the position name or any other keyword or a part of it with a minus, e.g. “-junior”.

-Go to the next step - People, where you’ll be able to define what type of prospects you’d like to contact.
+Now you can go to the next step - People, where you’ll be able to define what type of prospects you’d like to contact.

 The first filters are Seniority level and Department, the only thing you have to do is tick the right boxes!

-Alternatively, you can use the Job positions filter, which allows you to pick search by a job title e.g. if you’d like to contact CEOs, type in “CEO” but use the full position name as well, “Chief Executive Officer”.
+Alternatively, you can use the Job positions filter, which allows you to search by job title.
+For example, if you’d like to contact CEOs, type in “CEO”, but use the full position name as well, “Chief Executive Officer”.
 Also, if you want to exclude some job positions you can write it with “ - “ before its name, e.g. “-assistant”.

 The next filters are Prospects keywords (which works pretty much the same as company keywords) and Max prospects per company, which will let you limit the quantity of generated prospects per company.
 This feature may help you to avoid targeting too many people from a single company and making it look like SPAM for them.